 The original was worn by the Sex Pistols and created by their manager Malcolm McLaren (with input from friend Gerry Goldstein and future manager of The Clash Bernie Rhodes).
 A delibarately divisive account of contemporary British culture, it was sold at McLaren and Vivienne Westwood’s shop Sex at 430 King’s Road from November 1974; one side laid waste to sacred cows from Bryan Ferry and Vogue to Rod Stewart and Biba, while the other praised then-cult figures such as Bob Marley, Iggy Pop and “Kutie Jones & his Sex Pistols”.

-Much has been written – not least by THE LOOK – of Bowie’s work with fashion players over the years – from Freddie Buretti and Kansai Yamamoto to McQueen, Hedi Slimane and Keanan Duffty – but it’s only now that the visual impact of his 1983 “comeback” Serious Moonlight tour is being appreciated.
+Much has been written – not least by THE LOOK – of Bowie’s work with fashion players over the years – from Freddie Buretti and Kansai Yamamoto to McQueen and Hedi Slimane – but it’s only now that the visual impact of his 1983 “comeback” Serious Moonlight tour is being appreciated.

 At the time, Bowie’s all-out return to commercial form with Let’s Dance bemused, since he openly acknowledged the stylistic influence of the very people who held him on high – the New Romantics.

 How dare our favourite alienated extra-terrestrial style leader prove to be so prosaic as to pinch ideas from a bunch of fans and fashion students?